Jervx/Practice-Quiz-JS-Personal-Project/README.md

 ```
 For me this is so effective, because by answering the question repeatedly everyday
-without writing it in a physical paper/notebook it let me to master every question/
+without writing it in a physical paper/notebook it let me to master every question
 ```